oliver-butterley/DS-intro/pages/part1.md

 Everyone is welcome to contribute corrections and improvements.
 :::

-This part of the course follows closely _Introduction to Dynamical Systems_ by Michael Brin, Garrett Stuck.[^1]

-[^1]:
+In this part of the course we consider some of the classic dynamical systems and explore a few of the main notions of dynamics.
+Further details can be found in many standard reference texts.[^1]

-    _Introduction to Dynamical Systems_ by Michael Brin, Garrett Stuck.
-    Sections 1.1, 1.2, 1.3, 1.4, 1.6, 1.7.
+[^1]: Further details related to these topics can be found in many reference texts, for instance _Introduction to Dynamical Systems_ by Michael Brin, Garrett Stuck, sections 1.1, 1.2, 1.3, 1.4, 1.6, 1.7.

 It is convenient to start with a rather general definition of our object of study.